 Poetic Justice was a visual healing experience.
-Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend as she watched him take his last breath right in front of her eyes.
-In order to deal with the grief, she starts writing poetry to coincide with her life as a hairdresser while still dealing with the loss and trying to regain herself during the aftermath.
+Here we had Justice, a very intelligent and loving woman, who unexpectedly loses her boyfriend and she watched him take his last breath right in front of her eyes.
+In order to deal with the grief, she starts writing poetry, to coincide with her life as a hairdresser, while still dealing with the loss and trying to regain herself during the aftermath.

 The Inkwell (1994)

-A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, Inkwell stated clearly the position of trying to figure out who you are while juggling who everyone wants you to be.
-It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another due to the fact that sometimes you can just relate.
-We all need that backbone who shared or shares the same experience; used as a crutch to express that guilt of not ‘belonging’ with someone else.
-We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out who and what isn’t meant for you is just a lesson for what’s better to come.
-More importantly, this film sparked up the conversation of mental health and well being within our Black men; how it can sometimes be ignored due to the fact that they’re supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
-But a lot of times, our Black men, men within society in general, need someone to understand their headspace and to not make them feel like they have to handle life obstacles, alone.
+A story about self-discovery and recovering from trauma within a young, black male who feels as though he just doesn’t belong, Inkwell stated clearly the position of trying to figure out who you are, while juggling who everyone wants you to be.
+It taught us about connections, like the one Drew and Heather shared, and how they can grow fiercely through anyone and another due to the fact that sometimes you can just relate and we all need that backbone who shared or shares the same experience; used as a crutch to express that guilt of not ‘belonging,’ with someone else.
+We may come up on the short end of the stick with love, you can fall so fast and think it’s the best thing you’ve ever felt when it’s the first time you felt that way, just to end up finding out who and what isn’t meant for you, is just a lesson for what’s better to come.
+More importantly, this film sparked up the conversation of mental health and well being within our Black men, how it can sometimes be ignored due to the fact that they’re supposed to be masculine, emotionless and strong at all times because that’s what they were taught to be.
+But a lot of times, our Black men, men, and society in general, need someone to understand their headspace and to not make them feel like they have to handle life obstacles, alone.

 The Wood (1999)